abubasil70/Code-Archiver/README.md

 - **Note Management:** Add custom notes to each backup to describe what you changed.
 - **Clean UI:** Date-based version history with unique IDs for easy navigation.
 - **Restore Functionality:** Accidentally broke something?
 Restore any previous version to the source file instantly.
+- Watching directory and many other functions where added to the new branch.

 ## How to use
 1. **Launch:** Run the script.